 If you become disabled after you have earned five or more years of total service, you may be eligible to receive a disability retirement benefit.
-You must provide the Benefits Administrator with proof of your disability signed by a doctor that is duly licensed and approved by the Surgeon General of the United States.
+You must provide the Benefits Administrator with proof of your disability signed by a licensed physician.
 The Benefits Administrator may ask for additional evidence before approving your claim for a disability retirement benefit.